samastur/mjp/README.md

 npm install -g grunt-cli
 ```

-Also install phantomjs if you haven't yet (required only if you intend to run tests):
+Also install phantomjs if you haven't yet (required only for running tests):

 ```bash
 npm install -g phantomjs